-Welcome!
-This is a new version of "Designing Online Learning Experiences at Stanford" developed by VPTL.
+Welcome to Blended and Online Learning Design, developed by the Vice Provost for Teaching and Learning at Stanford University!
 If you would like to access the course materials without creating a user account, simply click the "Explore Course" button above.

 Blended and Online Learning Design is a guide to creating digital learning content at Stanford.
 It walks you through the design process from beginning to end and currently consists of the following modules:

 - Introduction: How do I navigate these modules?
 What resources does Stanford provide for me?